ichigoxpumpkin/dashboard_data_analysis/README.md

    - **Number of Orders per Month:** This line chart shows the monthly number of orders for the selected products.
    - **Total Revenue per Month:** This chart displays the total revenue earned each month for the selected product types.

-## Customizing the Dashboard

-If you wish to extend or customize the dashboard, you can modify the Python code in `app.py`.
-Adjust the graphs, filters, and data processing logic based on your requirements.

----

-This README provides the basic steps to get the dashboard up and running on your system.
-Let me know if you need additional details for any specific section!